 Early one snowy February morning in 1969, the 1500-pound Nine O’Clock Gun was discovered missing.
+The Vancouver Sun announced 'City 9 O'clock gun vanishes'.
 Clues at the scene indicated the culprits had some expertise in this type of thing and the timing with the beginning of Engineering Week at UBC pointed to engineering students.
-A ransom note was sent to the Vancouver Sun:
+A ransom note was sent to the newspaper:

 Dear Sir, As you are probably aware the 9:00 gun has been kidnapped.
 If the City of Vancouver wants it back a photo of our Mayor Tom Campbell, or a reasonable substitute should appears in the Vancouver Sun on Tuesday donating a hundred dollars to the Children’s Hospital.

 The ransom demand was dismissed by Deputy Mayor Hugh Bird, but some civic-minded citizens raised close to four hundred dollars for the Children’s Hospital.
 The president of the UBC undergraduate society confirmed that the gun would be returned.
 In the meantime, two UBC physics students crafted a homemade gun to serve as a stand-in for the real thing.